Should I Rent Or Buy a House?

 Conclusion

-While I lean toward renting, I appreciate the value of informed homeownership decisions.
-If you buy for the right reason, homeownership, whether for yourself or as an investment, can be one of the best things.
+If you buy for the right reasons and make an informed decision, homeownership, whether for yourself or as an investment, can be one of the best things.

-However, it scares me how many couples I know have bought into the American/Indian Dream of buying a house without adequate due diligence, sacrificing life's joys for mortgage worries.
+However, it scares me how many couples I know have bought into the American/Indian Dream of buying a house without doing the due diligence and then not enjoying their lives because they are worried about the next mortgage payment.